California teen dedicates life to finding World War II vets

 Fascinated, he looked up Bouck's phone number and called him, not realizing it was 1 a.m. where the 92-year-old war hero lives.
 A friendly voice on the other end of the phone told Sharma if he called back at a decent hour, Bouck would be happy to talk.

-That's when the teen had an epiphany.
+That's when the teen had a big idea.

 "It made me realize these guys are really out there!
 And I could do this for all of them."